mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 <img src="pics/huygens_deconvolution/huygens_2_mainwindow.png" width="400">

 * Main sections:
-   * The blue region is where you will find the thumbnails of opened images and of  processed results.
+   * The blue region is where you will find the thumbnails of opened images and processed results.
-   * On the top is a task bar with icons to launch main functions such as deconvolution (*Decon*) and batch processing (*Batch Express*).
+   * On the top is a taskbar with icons to launch main functions such as deconvolution (*Decon*) and batch processing (*Batch Express*).
    * On the right, the window with multiple tabs gives you information related to the currently selected image.

 <img src="pics/huygens_deconvolution/huygens_2_mainwindowannotated.png" width="400">